Widely Respected Japanese Humanitarian Among 6 Killed In Afghanistan Attack

 A prominent Japanese doctor who devoted his life to providing aid in Afghanistan was killed by unknown gunmen on Wednesday along with five Afghan colleagues.
 It's the second attack on aid workers in the country in recent weeks.

-Officials said Tetsu Nakamura, 73, was attacked while riding an aid vehicle in the eastern Afghan city of Jalalabad.
+Officials said Tetsu Nakamura, 73, was attacked while riding in an aid vehicle in the eastern Afghan city of Jalalabad.
 He died of his wounds while he was being airlifted to a base for emergency care.

 So far, there has been no immediate claim of responsibility for the attack.
 The Taliban denied involvement; ISIS is also active in the area.